arbastro/rbx-spatial-query/README.md

 ----

 ### ABOUT THE CREATOR:
 Heya, I'm orangebird3, or you can call me Orange, and I made this module mainly for personal usage but decided to make it open source to help out the community.
-I'm confident there are better modules available, but this should server your quick and basic usage purposes.
+I'm confident there are better modules available, but this should serve your quick and basic usage purposes.

 ### HOW DOES THIS SCRIPT WORK?
 This module uses a grid-based spatial query system to quickly locate objects within a specified radius.
 It works by dividing the workspace into a grid of cells, and then storing objects in the cells that they occupy.